 The Riviera Valley is a medium-sized valley located between the towns of Biasca and Bellinzona in the province of Ticino in southern Switzerland (see Figs. 1 and 2).
-The valley is about 15 km long and about 1.5 km wide at the valley floor, which is approximately 250 m asl at the southern entrance.
-Valley side walls have slopes of 30-35° and the surrounding peaks reach altitudes of up to 2700 m asl.
-The valley was the focus of an extensive field campaign, the MAP-Riviera Project

-(Rotach et al. 2004), which was part of the larger Mesoscale Alpine Programme (MAP) conducted in the fall of 1999 (Bougeault et al. 2001).
+The valley is about 15 km long and about 1.5 km wide at the valley floor, which is approximately 250 m above mean sea level (MSL) at the southern entrance.
+Valley sidewalls have slopes of 30°-35°, and the surrounding peaks reach altitudes of up to 2700 m MSL.
+The valley was the focus of an extensive field campaign, the MAP-Riviera project (Rotach et al. 2004), which was part of the larger MAP conducted in autumn of 1999 (Bougeault et al. 2001).
 The field data include measurements from surface stations, radiosondes, and aircraft flights, among others.

-The focus of the simulations in this work is on fair-weather days that are dominated by thermal forcing.
-On such "convective" days, a slope- and valley-wind system will develop within the valley and will be sensitive to the local surface conditions that determine heating and cooling.
-Inclusion of synoptic forcing is also necessary, however, especially because in the Alps, the flow is channeled along valleys that connect over a large domain.
-We have simulated the convective days of August 21, 22 and 25, 1999.
-We focus on August 25, 1999 in this paper because it was the most cloud-free day of the measurement campaign, and because wind data were missing from radio soundings on August 21 and 22.
-After determining the best simulation setup for August 25, where quantitative comparisons could be made for both wind and temperature fields, simulations of August 21 and 22 were performed.
-The results from August 21 and 22 and further analysis of the flow structure and the heat budget of the valley wind system for all three cases are given in Part II of this work (Weigel et al. 2005).
+The focus of the simulations in this work is on fairweather days that are dominated by thermal forcing.
+On such "convective" days, a slope-wind/valley-wind system will develop within the valley and will be sensitive to the local surface conditions that determine heating and cooling.
+Inclusion of synoptic forcing is also necessary, however, especially because in the Alps the flow is channeled along valleys that connect over a large domain.
+We have simulated the convective days of 21, 22, and 25 August 1999.
+We focus on 25 August 1999 in this paper because it was the day that was most free of clouds during the measurement campaign and because wind data were missing from radio soundings on 21 and 22 August.
+After determining the best simulation setup for 25 August, for which quantitative comparisons could be made for both wind and temperature fields, simulations of 21 and 22 August were performed.
+The results from 21 and 22 August and further analysis of the flow structure and the heat budget of the valley wind system for all three cases are given in Part II.